Resource Article

 Optimize Facility Performance with Outside Air Intake Cleaning and Air Handler Maintenance

 When it comes to indoor air quality (IAQ) and energy efficiency in commercial buildings, most conversations revolve around filter replacements or coil cleanings.
 But one of the most critical—and frequently overlooked—components is the outside air intake.

 The outside air intake introduces fresh air into the HVAC system and directly impacts the performance of your air handling unit (AHU).
 Routine outside air intake cleaning and air handler cleaning are essential elements of a comprehensive facility maintenance program.
-These services ensure clean airflow, reduce equipment strain, and help your building stay compliant with industry codes.
+These services help ensure clean airflow, reduce equipment strain, and keep your building compliant with industry codes.

 What Is the Outside Air Intake—and Why Is It So Important?